Silver1104/mcp_starter/README.md

 - **Convert images to black & white** - Upload any image and get a monochrome version

 ### Data analytics
-- **Perform basic analytics"" - Data can be given as plain text csv, and what to perform on it, barring graphs or images
+- **Perform basic analytics** - Data can be given as plain text csv, and what to perform on it, barring graphs or images

+### Sentiment analysis
+- **Get concise reviews** - Given texts, the program can find out the sentiment of the review and categorise it in a basic format

 ### 🔐 Built-in Authentication
 - Bearer token authentication (required by Puch AI)